 Pierce County Parenting Seminars - In Pierce County, divorce parents are required to attend the "Impact on Children" workshop.
 Visit the link or call (253) 565-4484 for information.

-Children in Between Online Program - Most counties, except King county accept the certificate of completion from this program.
+Children in Between Online Program - Most counties in Washington, except King county, accept the certificate of completion from this program.
 Before enrolling, confirm with your country clerk that this class will be accepted.